 Diamonds Scale for Accurate Weighing

-- Jewellery weighing scales are needed for the weighing of diamonds, gold, gemstones and other precious metals in gram and carat increments: a common type of jewellery weighing scale used is a precision balance
+- A diamond weight scale is needed for the weighing of diamonds, gold, gemstones and other precious metals in gram and carat increments: a common type of jewellery weighing scale used is a precision balance

 - Jewellery weighing is vital to determine the jewellery’s value

 - Commercial jewellers are legally required to weigh jewellery when buying or selling products

 - A precise jewellery weighing scale ensures that prices for jewellery are in line with the market price and are not being sold too cheaply.

 - Throughout the jewellery-making process, all components must be inspected and weighed to ensure the specifications are met for the final product1

-The Queens Jewels and The Importance of Diamond Weighing
+The Importance of Diamond Weighing using a Diamond Scale